Captivity of Nairs at Seringapatam

-The Captivity of Nairs at Seringapatam was imposed on the Nairs of Malabar by Tipu Sultan, the de facto ruler of the Kingdom of Mysore from 1786 to 1799.
-They were subjected to forcible conversions to Sunni Islam, the official religious sect sanctioned by the Ottoman Caliphate, whose approval and alliance was sought by Tippu Sultan.
+The captivity of Nairs at Seringapatam was imposed on the Nairs of Malabar by Tipu Sultan, the de facto ruler of the Kingdom of Mysore from 1786 to 1799.
+They were subjected to forcible conversions to Sunni Islam, the official religious sect sanctioned by the Ottoman Caliphate, whose approval and alliance was sought by Tipu Sultan.
 Those who refused conversions had to face many humiliations, hardships, torture, and even death.
 The Nairs were treated with extreme brutality due to their strong adherence to the Hindu faith and martial tradition.
 The captivity ended when Nair troops from Travancore defeated Tipu in the Third Anglo-Mysore War.
 It is estimated that out of the 30,000 Nairs put to captivity (including women and children), only a few hundred returned to Malabar alive.

-North Malabar was divided into the Nair principalities of Chirakkal, Kadattanad, Kottayam, Kurangod and the Moplah principality of Cannanore which owed nominal allegiance to Chirakkal.
+North Malabar was divided into the Nair principalities of Chirakkal, Kadatanad, Kottayam, Kurangoth, Iruvazhinad, kurumbranad and the Moplah principality of Cannanore which owed nominal allegiance to Chirakkal.
 South Malabar was divided between the Zamorin of Calicut and the Raja of Cochin.

 Nairs under Hyder Ali

 The period of Sultan of Mysore Hyder Ali’s conquest of Malabar between 1766 and 1793 was met with stiff opposition from the local Nairs.
 In 1766, he marched into Palakkad and Malabar, followed by another march into Malabar via Thamarassery ghat in 1767.
 Hyder quickly understood the Nair psyche and caste pride and decided to use it to facilitate conversions.
 To this end, he deprived Nairs of caste privileges, equating them to Paravas, prohibited them from carrying arms, and outlawed them.
 Furthermore, he offered privileges back to anybody who converted to Islam.
-This forced some Nairs and many members of the Hindu community to adopt Islam, and resulted in the first appearance of Islam in the Malabar countryside.
+This forced many Nairs and some members of the Hindu community to adopt Islam, and resulted in the first appearance of Islam in the Malabar countryside.
 Humiliated by these perceived slights imposed by the Sultan, the Nairs rose in rebellion.
 They harassed isolated block-houses set up by Hyder, raided, pillaged, and destroyed stores and munition dumps.

 Ayaz Khan was a Nair from Chirakkal who had been taken prisoner by Hyder during the latter's Malabar campaign of 1766.
 He became a Muslim and was enlisted in the Asad-i-Ilahi (new converts) troops.
 Finding favour with Hyder Ali, in 1779 he became Governor of Chitaldroog and in 1782 of Bednur.
 The British approached him and he rejected their overtures, but after Hyder's death he agreed to support them and handed over Bednur to them.